 The Company believes that its cash on hand will be sufficient to permit it to continue in operation for approximately 12 months.
 In addition to raising funds for research and working capital purposes, the Company needs to raise substantial additional financing to conduct clinical testing of its first product, Hextend(TM).
 Additional financing may also be required for production and marketing of Hextend(TM) and any other Company products that may be approved by the FDA or foreign regulatory authorities.
-Because of the developmental nature of the Company will be able to generate internally the funds necessary to carry on its planned operations.
+Because of the developmental nature of the Company's business, it is highly unlikely that in the foreseeable future the Company will be able to generate internally the funds necessary to carry on its planned operations.
 There can be no assurance that the Company will be able to raise additional funds on favorable terms or at all, or that such funds, if raised, will be sufficient to permit the Company to develop and market its products.
 Unless the Company is able to raise additional funds when needed, it is likely that it will be unable to continue its planned activities, notwithstanding the progress of its research and development projects.
 See "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS."